bhatti/PlexRBACJS/README.md

 - Roles can be inherited
 - Claim based security, where claims define permittable actions and can be associated with principals or roles, which are in turn associated to principals.
-- Instance based security using dynamic context and regular expressions
+- Instance based security using dynamic context and regular expressions.
+- Roles and claims can be assigned within a range of time period.

 ## Requirements:
 - Javascript ES6